schhtef/SINDy-PX4/README.md

 2. Clone the PX4-Autopilot repository and complete installation of dependencies by following this [guide](https://dev.px4.io/v1.10_noredirect/en/simulation/gazebo.html)
 3. Startup the gazebo simulation by running `make px4_sitl gazebo` within the root directory
 4. Run the QGroundControl.appimage
-5. Build the project by running `make SID_control_SIL` to build using the c++20 compiler
-6. Start SID_Control_SIL by running `./build/SID_control_SIL -u 127.0.0.1 -p 14540 -s 100 -m length -l logs/` from the PX4-SID root directory to run with a buffer size of 100 items and a logfile in the logs/ folder.

 ## HIL Run Instructions
 1. Follow steps 1-4 of the SIL instructions.
 2. Connect PX4 to the raspberry pi using a UART.
-5. Build using `make SID_control_HIL` in order to use the arm-linux-gnueabihf-g++ compiler for the raspberry pi.
-5. Start SID_Control by running `./build/SID_control -u 127.0.0.1 -p 14540 -s 100` from the PX4-SID root directory

 ## CMD Line Options
 Most runtime arguments are parsed from a .toml file. the only cmd line argument needed is this configuration file's location.
 It defaults to `config.toml`.